muff1nman/ClassNotes/Data/DatabaseDesignAndImplementation_Notes.md

 >    relational data base management system, that system must be able to manage
 >    data bases entirely through its relational capabilities.

+4 Data Manipulation
+===

+#### Definitions
+- queries
+    - commands that extract information from a database
+    - relational algebra queries are task oriented, steps are specified
+        - the output of which is a table
+    - SQL algebra is result centered. specifies desired information but is vague on how to get it.

+-

+4.1 Queries
+--
+queries have three important features
+- Simplicity
+    - if tables are not good enough, do a query

+- Efficiency
+    - caching of queries

+- Power
+    - the output can be used as the input of another query

+Every SQL query has a corresponding relational algebra query which provides two benefits
+- relational algebra is easier to understand than SQL
+- relational algebra is easier to execute than SQL

+4.2 Relational Algebra
+--

+Single table input operators:
+- select
+    - output table has the same columns as its input table, but with some rows removed

+- project
+    - output table has the same rows as its input table but with some columns removed

+- sort
+    - output table is the same as the input table except that the rows are displayed in a different order

+- rename
+    - output table is the same as the input table, except that one column has a different name

+- extend
+    - output table is the same as the input table except that there is an additional column containing a computed value

+- groupby
+    - output table has one row for every group of input records

+Two table input operators
+- product
+    - output table consists of all possible combinations of records from its two input tables

+- join
+    - used to connect two tables together meaningfully.
+It is equivalent to a selection of a product

+- semijoin
+    - output table consists of the records from the first input table that match some record in the second input table.

+- antijoin
+    - output table consists of the records from the first input table that do not match records in the second input table.

+- union
+    - output table consists of the records from each of its two input tables

+- outer join
+    - output table contains all the records of the join, together with the non-matching records padded with nulls.